-Three-horned face

-$T{\it RICERATOPS}$, which means "three-horned face", belonged to a group of dinosaurs known as ceratopians, or
+Three-horned face Triceratops, which means "threehorned face", belonged to a group of dinosaurs known as ceratopians, or horned dinosaurs.

-horned dinosaurs.
 Each ceratopian had a large bony frill pointing backwards from the skull and masking the neck, horns on the nose or over the eyes, and a narrow, hooked beak.
-Most were four-legged and stocky, like the rhinoceroses of today, and all were plant eaters.
+Most were fourlegged and stocky, like the rhinoceroses of today, and all were plant eaters.
 Many fossils of ceratopians found in the same area suggest that they roamed in herds, confronting a threatening meat eater as a pack.
 As the ceratopians evolved, their headgear gradually became more pronounced.
-Triceratops,

-Nose horn

-LIKE A RHINO

-This model reconstruction of Triceratops, based on the study of complete skeletons of the animal, is probably very close to life.
+Triceratops, Brown horn LIKE A RHINO This model reconstruction of Triceratops, based on the study of complete skeletons of the animal, is probably very close to life.
 Here, the resemblance to modern rhinoceroses is very striking.

-Triceratops

-skull - front view

-the "king" of the ceratopians, lived at the end of the reign of the dinosaurs, and had the most spectacular array of horns and frills of all the ceratopians: its head took

-up nearly one-third of its length.
+the "king" of the ceratopians, lived at the end of the reign of the dinosaurs, and had the most spectacular array of horns and frills of all the ceratopians: its head took up nearly one-third of its length.
 With head lowered and the horns pointing forward, all backed up by its enormous bulk, Triceratops must have provided a formidable defence to predators such as Tyrannosaurus rex (p.
 24).

-Wavy edge of frill

-By far

-heavy sk

-Parrot-like beak

-Nostril